 In this extract from her memoir The Truths We Hold, America's Vice President-Elect and TIME Person of the Year relives the bittersweet moment in 2016 when she was elected senator for California, only to watch Donald Trump win the presidency.

-Kamala D. Harris is a lifelong public safety and civil rights leader, and is currently serving as a U.S. Senator from California.
+Kamala D. Harris is the first woman and woman of colour to be elected vice president, a lifelong public safety and civil rights leader, who served until recently as a U.S. Senator from California.
 She began her career in the Alameda County District Attorney's Office, then was elected District Attorney of San Francisco.
-As California's Attorney General, Kamala prosecuted transnational gangs, big banks, Big Oil, for-profit colleges and fought against attacks on the Affordable Care Act.
+As California's Attorney General, she prosecuted transnational gangs, big banks, Big Oil, for-profit colleges and fought against attacks on the Affordable Care Act.
 Harris also fought to reduce elementary school truancy and pioneered the nation's first open data initiative to expose racial disparities in the criminal justice system and implemented implicit bias training for police officers.
-The second black woman ever elected to the U.S. Senate, Kamala has worked to reform the American criminal justice system, raise the minimum wage, make higher education tuition free for the majority of Americans, and protect the legal rights of refugees and immigrants.
+The second black woman ever elected to the U.S. Senate, Kamala Harris has worked to reform the American criminal justice system, raise the minimum wage, make higher education tuition free for the majority of Americans, and protect the legal rights of refugees and immigrants.

 For more on our cookies and changing your settings click here